Each bike I have ridden has been a very special experience! If bikes could talk, I'm sure they would have plenty to say

 Meet Davey Jones, he's a 2018 Trek Farley 9.8 with 27.5" wheels and a lot of attitude.

 Elementary and is a Project One Procaliber 9.8.
-This is the "little sister" to Cali and the bike that has essentially "replaced" her on the mountain bike trails.
 I find the 650b wheel size fun and playful, the geometry of the bike is fabulous, and the Isospeed decoupler is helpful for long saddle time.
 I have found I even like the Ajna Elite saddle that she came with, which is surprising since it's the firmest saddle I've ridden to date.
 I'm really enjoying having this bike in my quiver and I would say I feel she's the most technical bike I ride at this time.
 I'm having to remind myself of proper handling skills when it comes to climbing loose or root laden sections.
 It's fun to challenge myself with a bike that is not "easy" to ride, yet is so incredibly enjoyable.